dymensionxyz/dymension/.github/pull_request_template.md

 For Reviewer:

-- [ ]  confirmed the correct [type prefix](https://github.com/commitizen/conventional-commit-types/blob/v3.0.0/index.json) in the PR title
+- [ ]  Confirmed the correct [type prefix](https://github.com/commitizen/conventional-commit-types/blob/v3.0.0/index.json) in the PR title
 - [ ]  Reviewers assigned
-- [ ]  confirmed all author checklist items have been addressed
+- [ ]  Confirmed all author checklist items have been addressed

----;
+---

 After reviewer approval: